qinnzou/mural-image-inpainting/README.md

 ```

 ## Acknowledgment
 Our implementation is mainly based on [EdgeConnect](https://github.com/knazeri/edge-connect).
-Thanks for the authors of the EdgeConnect paper.
+We thank the authors of the EdgeConnect paper.
 ```bash
 @inproceedings{nazeri2019edgeconnect,
   title={EdgeConnect: Generative Image Inpainting with Adversarial Edge Learning},